destinio/destinio/README.md

 I'm a Software Developer.
 Talent Manager.

-For more professional info open your terminal and run `npx destin`
+For more info open your terminal and run:
+`npx destin`

 In my free time I:
 - 👨‍👩‍👦‍👦 Hang with the familee